Opening remarks

 ---|---|

-Design as an artifact | DSR must produce a viable artifact in the form of a construct, a model, a method, or an instantiation |
+Design as an artefact | DSR must produce a viable artefact in the form of a construct, a model, a method, or an instantiation |

-Problem relevance | The objective of DSR is to develop technology- based solutions to important and relevant business problems |
+Problem relevance | The objective of DSR is to develop technology-based solutions to important and relevant business problems |

-Design evaluation | The utility, quality, and efficacy of a design artifact must be rigorously demonstrated via well-executed evaluation methods |
+Design evaluation | The utility, quality, and efficacy of a design artefact must be rigorously demonstrated via well-executed evaluation methods |

-Research contributions | Effective DSR must provide clear and verifiable contributions in the areas of the design artifact, design foundations, and/or design methodologies |
+Research contributions | Effective DSR must provide clear and verifiable contributions in the areas of the design artefact, design foundations, and/or design methodologies |

-Research rigor | DSR relies upon the application of rigorous methods in both the construction and evaluation of the artifact |
+Research rigor | Application of rigorous methods the construction and evaluation of the artefact |

-Design as a search process | The search for an effective artifact requires utilising available means to reach desired ends while satisfying laws in the problem environment |
+Design as a search process | The search for an effective artefact requires utilising available means to reach desired ends while satisfying laws in the problem environment |

 Examples

-Level of contribution | Suitable artifact | Example |
+Level of contribution | Suitable artefact | Example |

 ---|---|---|

-Situated implementation of an artifact | Instantiations (software products or implemented processes) | Ketter et al. (2016) |
+Situated implementation | Instantiations (software products or implemented processes) | Ketter et al. (2016) |